Profile: Pete Holding

 We now have three Photobooths, four regular DJs (and we occasionally pass work on to several others), a number of PA systems, a lot of lighting, giant LOVE letters, and several bits of decoration kit as well as effects such as silk flames and a dry ice machine.

-The full article can be found in Pro Mobile Issue 82, Pages 17-22.
+The full review can be found in Pro Mobile Issue 82, Pages 17-22.